 I do not want to register using the online form.
 How can I still register?

 No problem.
 Once you have identified the events you would like to attend during the weekend, you may call the Office of Alumni and Parent Relations at 800.960.6363.
 Our staff will only be able to accept credit cards, so please be sure to have yours handy.
 Office hours are Monday through Friday, 8 a.m. to 5 p.m.
 (CDT).
 Please note: Registrations will not be taken (online, by phone or in person) after Oct.
 30 at 5 p.m.
 (CDT).

 What happens if I register onsite?

-When is the Homecoming Hospitality House open?
+Will the Hospitality House be open?

 Who can gain access into the Homecoming Hospitality House?

 The Homecoming Hospitality House is open to all Homecoming registrants who are 21 and older.
 This includes alumni, parents of current students, faculty, staff and Southwestern students, although students will not be permitted inside on Friday.